-5. Time and cost
+5. Time and Cost

-5.1 Allocation and recovery of access and connection costs
+5.1 Allocation and Recovery of Access and Connection Costs

-See Rules [[2740; 274P; 274Q; 274R; 274S]
+See Rules [[269; 270; 2740; 274P; 274Q; 274R; 274S]

-- 5.1.1 A Connection Applicant is to bear its own costs of preparing and progressing an Access Application or Application for Connection Point Compliance, including all costs in connection with seeking access under Subchapter 9.2 and 9.3.
-See Rule [274P] - 5.1.2 A Covered NSP's costs of performing a function under Subchapter 9.2 or Subchapter 9.3, including the payment of ISO costs as per section 5.2 of this Procedure, are to be dealt with in accordance with the Access Code.
-[See Rule [274Q] - 5.1.3 A Non-Covered NSP's costs of performing a function under Subchapter 9.2 or Subchapter 9.3, including the payment of any ISO costs as per section 5.2 of this Procedure, are to be dealt with: - (a) NSP and applicant costs are to be recovered as agreed between the NSP and Connection Applicant; - (b) ISO costs are to be recovered from the Non-Covered NSP; or - (c) Only in exceptional circumstances will ISO costs be recovered direct from a Connection Applicant, and only when agreed prior by the ISO. - 5.1.4 A contract may vary the allocation of costs for performing a function under Subchapter 9.2 and 9.3.
-See Rule [2740] - 5.1.5 The Connection Applicant is to bear its own and the Registered NSP's cost of implementing, operating and maintaining a solution which allows it to meet connection standards under Rule 269 and 270.
-See Rule [274S]
+- 5.1.1 A Connection Applicant is to bear its own costs of preparing and progressing an Access Application or Application for Connection Point Compliance, including all costs in connection with seeking access under Subchapter 9.2 {Access and Connection} and 9.3 {Compliance at Connection Point}, subject to paragraph 5.1.5 of this Procedure.
+See Rule [274P] - 5.1.2 A Covered NSP's costs of performing a function under Subchapter 9.2 or Subchapter 9.3, including the payment of ISO costs as per section 5.2 of this Procedure, are to be dealt with in accordance with the Access Code, subject to paragraph 5.1.5 of this Procedure.
+[See Rule [274Q] - 5.1.3 A Non-Covered NSP's costs of performing a function under Subchapter 9.2 or Subchapter 9.3, including the payment of any ISO costs as per section 5.2 of this Procedure, are to be dealt with: - (a) NSP and applicant costs are to be recovered as agreed between the NSP and Connection Applicant; - (b) ISO costs are to be recovered from the Non-Covered NSP; or - (c) Only in exceptional circumstances will ISO costs be recovered direct from a Connection Applicant, and only when agreed prior by the ISO. - 5.1.4 The Connection Applicant is to bear its own and the registered NSP's cost of implementing, operating and maintaining a solution which allows it to meet connection standards under Rule 269 and Rule 270, subject to paragraph 5.1.5 of this Procedure.
+See Rule [2745] - 5.1.5 A contract may vary the allocation of costs for performing a function under Subchapter 9.2 and 9.3.
+See Rule [2740]

-5.2 Allocation and recovery of costs
+5.2 Allocation and Recovery of Costs